AWS EMR

 - Task nodes

-- only run Hadoop tasks
+- only run Hadoop tasks and do not store data in HDFS.

-- can be increased or decreased in an existing cluster
+- can be increased or decreased in an existing cluster.

 - EMR is fault tolerant for slave failures and continues job execution if a slave node goes down.